catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

     .. tab:: Heat Orchestration

-        Using Heat you are able to manage a large number of resources using a stack that you construct and manage using a pre-designed template.
+        Using Heat you are able to manage a large number of resources by utilising a stack that will construct and monitor your objects.
+You can create a stack by using a pre-designed template.
         The following example assumes that you have some knowledge of Heat and how to use these template files.

-        The following code snippet is the minimum required to construct an object storage container using Heat:
+        The following code snippet contains the minimum required components to construct an object storage container using Heat:

         .. code-block:: bash